JuliaRegistries/Registrator.jl/README.md

 [![install](https://img.shields.io/badge/-install%20app-blue.svg)](https://github.com/apps/juliaregistrar/installations/new)

-#### Permissions and subscribed events for the app

-You will need read-only permission for: Repository contents, Repository Metadata

-You will need read & write permission for: Issues, Pull Requests, Commit Statuses

-You will need to subscribe to the following events: Issue comment and commit comment

 ## How to Use

 First, install the app on your package(s) as mentioned above.
 The procedure for registering a new package is the same as for releasing a new version.